MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize2.md

 If the function succeeds it returns **ERROR_SUCCESS**.
 Otherwise, the function returns an error code.

 ## -remarks

+Any errors are logged to the EventLog's *Application* channel.

 You can call this function multiple times provided that the parameters are compatible.
 The first call does the work to resolve a *Framework* package; subsequent calls are a no-op provided that the parameters are compatible with the *Framework* package resolved by the first call.
 If subsequent calls' parameters are not compatible, then the API fails and returns an error.